Lippia-io/lippia-api-sample-project/README.md

 public class ExampleParallelTestRunner extends TestNGParallelRunner {}
 ```

-Followed by that, you should implement an xml that points to the Runner
+Followed by that, you should implement an XML that points to the Runner
 For example, **testng.xml** contains
 ```
 <suite name="BDD Test Suite" verbose="1" parallel="methods" data-provider-thread-count="10" thread-count="10" configfailurepolicy="continue">